-Switches that are not running spanning tree still forward BPDUs that they receive so that the other switches on the VLAN that have a running spanning-tree instance can break loops.
-Therefore, spanning tree must be running on enough switches to break all the loops in the network; for example, at least one switch on each loop in the VLAN must be running spanning tree.
+Switches that are not running spanning tree still forward received BPDUs so that the other switches on the VLAN with a running spanning-tree instance can break loops.
+Therefore, spanning tree must be running on enough switches to break all the loops in the network.
+For example, at least one switch on each loop in the VLAN must be running spanning tree.
 It is not absolutely necessary to run spanning tree on all switches in the VLAN; however, if you are running spanning tree only on a minimal set of switches, an incautious change to the network that introduces another loop into the VLAN can result in a broadcast storm.